a symbol of progress

 That item was on the list for a long, long time...!
 It took me 3 years, many excited reports of visiting runners who had done it and one kind invitation to make up my mind and do it.
 All I can say I am really glad I did it!

 Read on for some (fun) facts about the construction of this bridge and its project's designer, Edgar Cardoso, an inventive engineer way ahead of his time...!
 Bonus: a short video of the experience, the highest point of my week :)

 LOOKING FOR A CHALLENGE?

-The running scene in Porto is tremendously active, with many well-established and organized races throughout the year.
-Here's a short list with 8 of the most interesting ones and a selection of short introductory videos of their previous editions.
+The running scene in Porto is tremendously active and eclectic, with many well-established and organized races throughout the year.
+Here's a short list with 8 of the most interesting ones, including Porto marathon (November), Porto half-marathon (September), a couple of 10ks and specially selected introductory videos of their previous editions.

 For the second consecutive year, the Climate Change Leadership Summit's keynote speaker was an American politician and Nobel Peace prize laureate.
 After Barack Obama's presence in 2018, this year Porto welcomed Al Gore, the most prominent and inspirational opinion maker of this century, regarding the topic of global warming awareness (...)